Now is the time to join the League of Innovative Schools.

 - National Thought Leadership: Recognition as a forward-thinking leader in the education field

-- Networking: Connection to a national network that incubates and celebrates effective innovation to drive equity and excellence for all learners
+- Networking: Connection to a national network that incubates and celebrates effective innovation to support equity and excellence for all learners

-- Research: First access to learning sciences research to support practical, scalable, equitable improvements in education, and ongoing, sustained relationships with Digital Promise researchers
+- Research: Access to learning sciences research to support practical, scalable, equitable improvements in education, and ongoing, sustained relationships with Digital Promise researchers

 League member superintendents commit to:

 - Attend biannual League meetings to collaboratively solve problems, build relationships with peers, and share and learn from district and school visits

 - Join and actively participate in Challenge Collaboratives, Cohorts, R&D projects, and/or other League initiatives designed to address the challenges and changing needs of school districts